mriveralee/webgl-simulation/README.md

+# webgl-simulation
+A quick app that runs a cloth simulation in webgl
+===

-# Three.js Webpack ES6 Boilerplate
+## Three.js Webpack ES6 Boilerplate
 A basic boilerplate for a Three.js project including the use of Webpack and ES6 syntax via Babel.

 ## Project Structure